idalithb/CopyEdits.-Indexing/indexing-101/README.md

 # Get Started

-Learn about Indexers, key entities to the Graph’s infrastructure.
+Learn about Indexers, key entities in the Graph’s infrastructure.

 <details>